Ayman-ilias/Hey_Potu/DEPLOYMENT_VM.md

 - **Backend**: Port 3000

 ### Database
-- SQLite database is automatically created on first run
+- Excel database is automatically created on first run
-- Data persists in a Docker named volume (`heypotu-data`)
+- Data stored in `backend/database.xlsx`
-- Database file location inside container: `/app/database.sqlite`
+- Each table is a separate sheet (products, orders, customers, etc.)
+- Fast startup - no compilation required!

 ## What's Included